zarldev/goenums/docs/examples/basic.md

 }
 ```

-## JSON & Database Storage
+## JSON, Text, Binary, and Database Storage

-The generated enum type also implements the `json.Unmarshal` and `json.Marshal` interfaces along with the `sql.Scanner` and `sql.Valuer` interfaces to handle parsing over the wire via HTTP or via a Database.
+The generated enum type implements the:

+* `json.Unmarshal` and `json.Marshal` interfaces
+* `sql.Scanner` and `sql.Valuer` interfaces
+* `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces
+* `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces

+These interfaces allow you to use the enum type in JSON, text, binary, and database storage seamlessly.

 # Basic Usage After Generation